Bilal05476/tinder-server/README.md

-# Tinder-Sever
+# Tinder-Server

-Tinder-Sever for Tinder Clone
+Tinder-Server for Tinder Clone

 # Please add config folder in root and then default.json file into the config folder.